git-bruh/invidious-viewer/README.md

 `PATH=$HOME/.local/bin:$PATH`

-This will allow you to launch invidious-viewer by using the `invidious` command in the terminal.
+This will allow invidious-viewer to be launched by using the `invidious` command in the terminal.

 # Usage
 Note :
 The MPV player is required, along with `libmpv.so` which should be provided by your distribution's package manager.

 Default behaviour :
-Wait for the user to enter a search term and return all results from the first page of results.
+Returns the first page of results for the entered search term.

 Additional usage options :
 ```